flutter/flutter/dev/bots/README.md

 - Make sure the depot_tools is in your PATH.
 If you're on Windows, you also need an environment variable called DEPOT_TOOLS with the path to depot_tools as value.
 - Run `gsutil.py config` (or `python %DEPOT_TOOLS%\gsutil.py` on Windows) to authenticate with your auth token.
-When asked, the GCP project ID is `turquoise-dev`.
 - Create a local temp directory. `cd` into it.
 - Run `dart [path to your normal Flutter repo]/dev/bots/prepare_package.dart --temp_dir=. --revision=[revision to package] --branch=[branch to deploy to]